PrefectHQ/prefect/docs/core/concepts/results.md

 You can instead configure your task to use a subclass of `Result` that aligned with a persistent storage backend.
 This allows you to turn on persistent forms of caching and checkpointing.
 (Learn more about that in [Caching and Persisting Data](persistence.md).
 These subclasses of `Result` always have four important attributes / methods:

-- `location`: the location the data should be stored to
+- `location`: the location the data should be stored to (note that this can be templated as described below)
 - `read()`: how to read from the storage backend
 - `write()`: how to write to the storage backend
-- `exists()`: how to determine if the location exists for this storage backend
+- `exists()`: how to determine if the data exists at the provided location for this storage backend

 There are many different `Result` classes aligning with different storage backends depending on your needs, such as `GCSResult` and `S3Result`.
 See the whole list in the [API docs for results](../../api/latest/engine/results.md)